Jerry Bailey: Retirement

 Bailey announced his retirement January 19, 2006.
 His farewell mount was January 28 in a $500,000 stakes at Gulfstream Park aboard Silver Tree – fittingly for Mott, former trainer of Cigar.
 In the paddock before the race, Silver Tree kicked Bailey in the hip – "I guess I went out with a bang", Bailey said – and they went on to finish second as the odds-on favorites.
 In the summer of 2006, Bailey began his second career as a thoroughbred racing analyst for ESPN.
 When ESPN discontinued its horse racing coverage in 2012, Bailey moved to NBC.
 Bailey's final mount as a jockey would actually come on October 18, 2008, at Santa Anita in the "Living Legends Race", in which he joined seven fellow retired Hall of Fame riders to celebrate the 25th anniversary of the Breeders' Cup.
 Mounts were selected by random draw for the seven-furlong allowance sprint, which was open to pari-mutuel betting and thus considered an official race and not an exhibition.
 Bailey rode Dee Dee's Legacy to a second-place finish behind Tribal Chief, ridden by Sandy Hawley.

+Accolades

+Trainer Bill Mott said of Bailey, "He trains hard.
+He thinks about it, he works at it, he doesn't smoke, drink or stay up late.
+He's a dedicated athlete.
+I think he realizes there's a certain amount of time he can do this, and he's going to make all the best of it.
+He wants to be as good as he can be for as long as he can do it.
+He wants to be the best.
+For my money, day-in and day-out, he's as good as there is."
+Trainer Bobby Frankel said, "He's very well-prepared going into every race.
+By the time he gets to the paddock, he knows everything there is to know about the horse he's riding, and he knows everything about the horses he's riding against."
+Trainer Fred Danley has said that Bailey worked horses perfectly and knew how to handle them because he could analyze the horse's speed and capabilities.
+He often knew how a race would shape up and what the other riders would do.